AlaskaDav/Restaurant-Rating/README.md

 #### Data Source

-Airline FLight Data : The data sets used for the analysis includes;
+Restaurant Rating Data : The data sets used for the analysis includes;
-- flights.csv: containing the number of flights in the country
+- Customer_preference.csv: containing the number of flights in the country
-- airline.csv: contains the number of different airline
+- Consumers.csv: contains the number of different airline
-- airports.csv: this file contains different e=airports and locatio within the country
+- Restaurant_Cuisines.csv: this file contains different e=airports and locatio within the country
-- cancellation_code.csv: contains the number of cancellation that occured within the perios of analysis.
+- Restaurants.csv: contains the number of cancellation that occured within the perios of analysis.
+- Rating.xls

 #### Tools Used